cadmiumcr/lemmatizer/README.md

-# lemmatizer
+# Cadmium::Lemmatizer

-TODO: Write a description here
+WIP.
+For now, until Cadmium::POS_Tagger is ready, this lemmatizer returns an array of possible lemmas for a string input.
+English data is included, but other languages are available at cadmiumcr/languages.

 ## Installation